KushagraPundeer/Open-LLM2Classifer/README.md

 ## Transforming DistilBERT into a Classifier

 ### Modifying the Output Layer
-- Replaced the original output layer with a linear classification head for binary sentiment classification.
+To transform DistilBERT into a sentiment classifier, the following steps were taken:

-### Implementing Categorical Cross-Entropy Loss
+- **Replaced the original output layer** with a linear classification head for binary sentiment classification (Positive/Negative).
-- Used Hugging Face's `Trainer` class, which incorporates cross-entropy loss.
+- **Implemented Categorical Cross-Entropy Loss** using Hugging Face's `Trainer` class, which automatically integrates loss calculation.

 ### Updating the Training Procedure
 - **Hyperparameters:**